obahareth/my-mac-os/README.md

 - Full-featured HTTP client that lets you test and describe the APIs you build or consume.
 - Open source.
 - Cross-platform.
+- Themeable, I use the [Nord theme](https://github.com/xasx/insomnia-plugin-nord-theme) here as well.

 ### Browsers